 Get the latest from TODAY

-Ever wondered if your local coffee shop barista is throwing you a side of shade along with your no-whip almond milk latte?
+Ever wondered if a coffee shop barista is throwing out a side of shade along with that no-whip almond milk latte?

-After hearing the secrets of chefs and restaurant waiters throughout the country, the TODAY Food team decided it was time to get the real deal from baristas about the customer habits that make them boil over.
-"Coffee isn't the only thing I'm brewing back here," says a barista who asked to be called JT*.
+After hearing the secrets of chefs and restaurant waiters throughout the country, it was time to get the real deal from baristas about the customer habits that make them boil over.
+"Coffee isn't the only thing I'm brewing back here," said a barista who asked to be called JT*.
 "I have lots of time to brew anger."
 Uh oh.

 1. Talking on a cellphone